smscully/Management-Governance/Tagging Scripts/README.md

 ### Resource Groups Tagging API

-When resources are created through the AWS console, tags can be manually added by entering key-value pairs on the Add Tag screen.
-To reduce repetition, the AWS Tag Editor supports adding tags to multiple existing resources at once.
-However, the Tag Editor involves the manual process of entering key-value pair data for each tag.

-The Resource Groups Tagging API increases efficiency and accuracy by using a JSON tag file that contains tag key-value pairs and Amazon Resource Names (ARNs) of existing resources.
-Using the a JSON tag file eliminates the manual process of adding tags piecemeal, and also decreases the chance of tagging errors, as the JSON tag file can be reviewed and version-controlled.
+The Resource Groups Tagging API adds tags to existing resources using the [api_tags.json](./api_tags.json) file.   eliminates the manual process of adding tags piecemeal, and also decreases the chance of tagging errors, as the JSON tag file can be reviewed and version-controlled.

 1. Download and save the [api_tags.json](./api_tags.json) file to either a local directory or an S3 bucket.
 2. Open the [api_tags.json](./api_tags.json) file and add the Amazon Resource Names (ARNs) for the resources to which the tags will be added.
 Please refer to the *Amazon Resource Names (ARNs)* section of the *AWS General Reference* for instructions on finding resource ARNs.[^3]